Aminakzyzz/Spotify-Music-Recommender/README.md

 # Requirements

-This are the libraries saved in the requirements.txt
+This are the libraries saved in the "requirements.txt":

 - PyQt6
 - pandas